panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 The following component `Stopwatch` starts a `setInterval()` timer function that invokes a callback each second increasing the counter of a stopwatch.

-Because the timer id should be kept between renderings of the component, it is good to keept it into a reference.
+Because the timer id should be kept between renderings of the component (`count` state increases each second), it is wise to keept it into a reference `const timerIdRef = useRef(0)`:

 ```jsx
 import { useRef, useState, useEffect } from 'react';